apache/beam/CONTRIBUTING.md

 ## Code Contributions

-*Before opening a pull request*, review the Beam contribution guide below It lists steps that are required before creating a PR and provides tips for getting started.
+*Before opening a pull request*, review the Beam contribution guide below.
+It lists steps that are required before creating a PR and provides tips for getting started.
 In particular, consider the following: